axelhahn/bash_sqlite/Readme.md

 Bash but class like functions for sqlite3 with CRUD operations, key value hashes for a single data row and a few more.

 First lines ...
-ALPHA state.
+BETA state.
 Give me some more time :-)

 Free software and Open source.